Anybody who follows our Facebook page will have seen the man photos of

 Sometimes Norman twists his limbs in different directions when he’s on his back.
 Interestingly, this is similar to one gym instructors use when we are cooling down after a class, called a spinal twist.
-This move helps to, release and relax tense muscles.
-This particular move in humans is aimed at the lower back.
+This move helps to release and relax tense muscles and is aimed at the lower back.

 A submissive cat will roll onto their back and expose their belly to the dominant cat, this is to communicate that he or she is not a threat.

 A hot cat won’t always lie on his or her back, but what we do know is that hot cats stretch out and cold cats curl up to conserve heat.
 The first photo of Norman in this article was actually taken on a recent hot day.
 He is stretched out as long as possible.